thomasverweij/iaf/docker/README.md

 #### Create image and container.

-If you want to create a docker container with MSSQl or Oracle server, open a console command, go to your home directory FOR MSSQL CONTAINER: home\iaf\docker\IAF-MS-SQL and execute this command: docker-compose up -d
+If you want to create a docker container with MSSQl or Oracle server, open a console command, go to your home directory. \
+FOR MSSQL CONTAINER: \
+home\iaf\docker\IAF-MS-SQL \
+and execute this command: \
+docker-compose up -d

-FOR ORACLE CONTAINER:
+FOR ORACLE CONTAINER: \
-home\iaf\docker\IAF-Oracle
+home\iaf\docker\IAF-Oracle \
-and execute this command:
+and execute this command: \
 docker-compose --env-file docker/.env up -d

 you can see something like that: